 It opens up a whole new world of merchandise and services for you and your family.

-Here are 10 tips to help make sure you have a safe online shopping experience.
+Here are ten tips to help make sure you have a safe online shopping experience.

 - Don’t shop in public.
 Do your online shopping in the privacy of your own home using your personal computer.

-- Know the name or reputation of any company you’re dealing with.
+- Know the name or reputation of any company you’re us.
 Read reviews to learn what others are saying about the merchant.